sa-concept-refactoring/doc/main.typ

 === AST Analysis

-// NOTE @vina: sameproblem as above, the text can be copied...
+// NOTE @vina: same problem as above, the text can be copied...
 To get to know the structure of the code which needs to be refactored, the AST tree gives a good overview.

 On the left the AST tree is shown of the code on the right: